3ahmns2021-mtin-3h/weihnachtsspiel-NinjaSanta-rKremser/README.md

 80% done

 ### Limitations:
--
+no graphics for Restart-Button

 ### Lessons Learned:
-using C#, using Unity's graphical interferface
+using C#, using Unity's graphical interferface, if-statements, variables, basic 2D character-movement, object spawning & destroying

 Copyright by rKremser :)